Brewnetic/CS122-Final-Group-Project-Guides/StarterPack2-Deliverables.md

 **Example:**

-> "Hi, we're Sarah, Marcus, and Priya.
+> "Hi, we're Sarah and Marcus.
 We built QuickStock.
 Sarah's dad owns a coffee shop and spends 2 hours every morning checking inventory manually.
 He loses $500 in sales when he runs out of stock.
 We built a tool that fixes this."

 ### 2. PROBLEM (45-60 seconds)